 To enhance trust, many companies seek third-party assurance for their reports.
 This process verifies data accuracy and validates claims, particularly for investors and regulatory bodies.

-Creating a strong sustainability reporting often comes with key challenges, particularly in data preparation.
+Creating a strong sustainability disclosures often comes with key challenges, particularly in data preparation.
 Many companies struggle to gather complete and accurate information across departments.
 Without centralized systems, reports can be inconsistent and lack essential details.

 Another issue is unclear communication.
 Some reports use complex language that’s hard to understand.
 Additionally, the entire reporting process is time-consuming, as it requires coordination among multiple departments.
 These hurdles often delay the publication of reports and make it harder for businesses to maintain transparency.